CodingBobby/codingbobby.github.io/_posts/2020-12-12-muon-pi-project.md

 And the best thing is that literally every piece of this is open source.

 ## Conclusion
-I find the project very interesting and I am amazed by the sheer dedication and dilligence the members have been putting into this despite all the difficulties this year has brought us.
+I find the project very interesting and I am amazed by the sheer dedication and diligence the members have been putting into this despite all the difficulties this year has brought us.
 I hope that MuonPi will eventually gain global attention, grow a large community and someday leads to discoveries we would not have made without this project.
 They definitely will have my support in whatever form that will be.